-Provided that the Buyer has delivered a duly completed Notice of Request to Purchase in accordance with the terms of the Master Murabaha Agreement and it wishes to enter into a Murabaha Contract, the Buyer will accept the terms of, countersign and deliver to the Seller any Offer Notice delivered to it in accordance with the Master Murabaha Agreement and purchase from the Seller the relevant Commodities acquired by the Seller for the relevant Deferred Sale Price (to be paid in the Specified Currency and on the dates and in the amounts as specified in the Offer Notice), in each case by no later than 2.00 p.m.
+Provided that the Buyer has delivered a duly completed Notice of Request to Purchase in accordance with the terms of the Master Murabaha Agreement, the Buyer will irrevocably and unconditionally undertake to accept the terms of, countersign and deliver to the Seller any Offer Notice delivered to it in accordance with the Master Murabaha Agreement and (as a result of the Seller having acted on the request of the Buyer set out in the Notice of Request to Purchase) purchase from the Seller the relevant Commodities acquired by the Seller for the relevant Deferred Sale Price (to be paid in the Specified Currency and on the dates and in the amounts as specified in the Offer Notice), in each case by no later than 2.00 p.m.
 (London time) (or such other time as may be agreed between the Buyer and the Seller) on the relevant Issue Date.

-As soon as the Buyer has accepted the Seller's offer by countersigning the relevant Offer Notice, a Murabaha Contract shall be created between the Seller and the Buyer upon the terms of the Offer Notice and incorporating the terms and conditions set out in the Master Murabaha Agreement and ownership (including, without limitation, the right of ownership from a Shari'a perspective) of and, upon the Buyer obtaining actual or constructive possession of the relevant Commodities, all risks in and to the relevant Commodities shall immediately pass to and be vested in the Buyer, together with all rights and obligations relating thereto.
+As soon as the Buyer has accepted the Seller's offer by countersigning the relevant Offer Notice, a Murabaha Contract shall be created between the Seller and the Buyer upon the terms of the Offer Notice and incorporating the terms and conditions set out in the Master Murabaha Agreement, the Seller shall sell and the Buyer shall buy the relevant Commodities and ownership of and all risks in and to the relevant Commodities shall immediately pass to and be vested in the Buyer, together with all rights and obligations relating thereto.